Sonoma County, California: Metropolitan statistical area

 The United States Office of Management and Budget has designated Sonoma County as the Santa Rosa-Petaluma, CA metropolitan statistical area.
 The United States Census Bureau ranked the Santa Rosa-Petaluma, CA metropolitan statistical area as the 105th most populous metropolitan statistical area of the United States as of July 1, 2012.

 The Office of Management and Budget has further designated the Santa Rosa-Petaluma, CA metropolitan statistical area as a component of the more extensive San Francisco Bay Area, the 5th most populous combined statistical area and primary statistical area of the United States as of July 1, 2012.

-Government
+Government and policing

+The government of Sonoma County operates as a general law county, defined and authorized under the California Constitution and law.
+It does not have a county charter.

-Sonoma County's governing board and legislative body is the five-member Sonoma County Board of Supervisors.
+The county's governing board and legislative body is the five-member Sonoma County Board of Supervisors.
 Supervisors are elected by district at the consolidated primary election, and serve for four years.
 The supervisors also sit as directors of several local jurisdictions, such as Sonoma Water, and the Agricultural Preservation & Open Space District.

 The current supervisors (as of January 2025) are: